-Interestingly, according to Table 58, inequality shows a slight decline in the period 2007-2010.
+Interestingly, according to Table 58, inequality shows a slight decline in the period 2007-2010 and a slight increase between 2010 and 2012.
 To a large extent, this may not be due to changes over the years in the tax-benefit system but to the differential uprating factors used for the various income components.
 In particular, investment income is higher in 2007 than in other years, and this may be one of the causes of the high level of income inequality found in that year.